lee-alexander/mongoose-sdl/README.md

 - `Boolean`
 - `String`
 - `Date`
+- Arrays use GQL syntax - e.g. `[T]` or `[T!]` where `T` is any built-in type or custom type (no nesting arrays/maps)
+- Maps use a custom syntax - e.g. `Map<T>` or `Map<T!>` where `T` is any built-in type or custom type (no nesting arrays/maps)

+## Models

+Models can be referenced directly by their `model` name.
+This will create an `ObjectId` with a hardcoded ref to the model name.

+If your field can point to multiple kinds of models dynamically, create a `union` of those models and reference that in your field definition.
+This will create an `ObjectId` and require you specify a custom ref function when calling the auto-generated initializer function.

+`ObjectId` can be used directly when the type of the referenced model is unknown.

+## Schemas

-- Schemas can be referenced directly by their `schema` name.
+Schemas can be referenced directly by their `schema` name.
 A reference to the schema instance will be directly embedded in the parent schema or model.
 See below section on Schemas for more detais.
-- Models can be referenced directly by their `model` name.
-This will create an ObjectId with a ref to the model name.
-- `ObjectId` can be used directly when the type of the referenced model is unknown
-- Arrays use GQL syntax - e.g. `[T]` or `[T!]` where `T` is any flat built-in type, schema, or model.
-Elements can be any built-in type or custom model, schema, enum
-- Maps use a custom syntax - e.g. `Map<T>` or `Map<T!>` where `T` is any flat built-in type, schema, or model.
-Elements can be any built-in type or custom model, schema, or enum

-Directives customize generation behavior on fields:

-- `@index`
-- `@unique`
-- `@immutable`

-## Schemas

 - Recursive schema definitions are supported.
 The schema is emitted without recursive fields first, then the recursive fields are patched on one at a time via schema.add()
 - Cyclical references across schemas are not supported.
 - "Nested paths" where the schema contents are directly inlined instead of referenced by instance are not supported, due to confusing Mongoose runtime behavior that is difficult to type safely and usefully.

 Schemas will be emitted into the generated code according to a topological sort of their dependencies.

+## Directives

+Directives customize generation behavior on fields:

+- `@index` - Pass-thru to Mongoose schema config
+- `@unique` - Pass-thru to Mongoose schema config
+- `@immutable` - Pass-thru to Mongoose schema config
+- `@virtual` - Indicates the field will be virtual.
+Allows for using
+- `@validate`